-F. L. Phillips, who lived in Ōtorohanga, compiled Nga tohu a Tainui / Landmarks of Tainui, a two-volume series of Tainui historic places with a strong focus on the King Country.
+F. L. Phillips, who lived in Ōtorohanga, compiled Nga tohu a Tainui / Landmarks of Tainui, a two volumes on Tainui historic places with a strong focus on the King Country.

 Ruth Park, Mary Scott, Helen Wilson and Frank Sargeson all wrote about King Country life in their published works.
 Farming on the hill country is a prominent theme for Scott, Wilson and Sargeson.
 The protagonist of John Mulgan’s novel Man alone (1939) spent time in the King Country.